 Cattle, hog futures higher to start the week

-Butcher hog prices at the Midwest cash markets are sharply lower than the last reported test at $40.
-At Illinois, slaughter sow prices were steady with moderate demand for moderate offerings at $45 to $57.
-Barrows and gilts were steady with moderate demand for moderate offerings at $46 to $58.
-Boars ranged from $15 to $25 and $8 to $15.
+Butcher hog prices at the Midwest cash markets are steady at $60.
+At Illinois, slaughter sow prices were steady with moderate demand for moderate offerings at $10 to $20.
+Barrows and gilts were steady with moderate demand for moderate offerings at $44 to $54.
+Boars ranged from $15 to $25 and $5 to $10.